 Protein - the recovery bandaid

-Like carbohydrates, protein is a macronutrient, or nutrient needed in large amounts for good health.
-Protein is our building block nutrient, essential for building, repairing and maintaining cells, tissues and organs.
+Along with carbohydrates protein is a key nutrient for a runner, especially those pushing the boundaries with distance.
+This make sense – our muscles are, after all, made of the stuff!
+Protein is our building block nutrient, essential for building, repairing and maintaining our cells, tissues and organs.
 When we run we damage muscle fibers, with protein aiding recovery.
 Enjoyed alongside carb-rich foods, it also speeds up our bodies ability to replenish glycogen stores - a win-win!

 Protein is found across a wide variety of foods, most concentrated in animal products like chicken, fish, eggs and red meat; as well as plant-based products like legumes, tofu and tempeh.
 Protein powders can be a convenient way to get in protein post-run.